PavanRangani/docs/docs/prd/gifting/browse-gift.md

 ## View Gift

 - On click of any row of browse page opens Gift view in dialog.
+- When a Gift is `Estimated`, it shows the total of `Gift Tax Value` & `Fair Market Value` in orange colour.

 ### UI requirements